tomcotter7/gpt-cotts/gpt-cotts-fastapi/notes.md

 # AWS
 ## Sagemaker
 Sagemaker allows you to use / train modles on AWS, except that no data is sent to Amazon or leaves your VPC.
 TODO: Read [this](https://docs.aws.amazon.com/sagemaker/latest/dg/whatis.html)
+## EC2 & Load Balancers

+[Here](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-getting-started.html) is the documentation on getting a load balancer to point to an EC2 instance.

 # Corporate Stuff
 ## Issue with Corporate Firewall